khaors/geocompr/main.md

 The error message provides some information as to why the function failed.
 The `GDAL Error 1` statement makes clear that the failure occurred at the GDAL level.
-Additionally, the suggestion to use `OVERWRITE=YES` provides a clue how to fix the problem.
+Additionally, the suggestion to use `OVERWRITE=YES` provides a clue about how to fix the problem.
 However, this is not a `st_write()` argument, it is a GDAL option.
 Luckily, `st_write` provides a `layer_options` argument through which we can pass driver-dependent options: